Graduating with a BAEcon degree means you could join a professional accounting body without having to take all of the

-If you opt for the BA (Economic and Social Studies) – or BAEcon - and choose specific accounting and finance units as part of your studies, you may find that you are exempt from some of the exams that are set by the professional accountancy bodies.
+If you choose a BA Economic and Social Studies degree, you may be exempt from some of the exams set by professional accountancy bodies.

 - Accounting and Finance.

 - Economics and Finance.

 The exemptions you need will depend on which professional body you would like to join.

-- Employers will be much more interested in your degree classification than the number of exemptions you managed to get.
+- Employers will be more interested in your degree classification than the number of exemptions you get.

 - You are more likely to do well if you opt for subjects that interest you – not the ones that exempt you from further study.

 - Be aware that professional syllabuses change from year to year.
 Check with the professional body you wish to join.